 - Active Directory user passwords for same sign-on

-- Active Directory contacts (for Hosted Exchange)
+- Active Directory contacts (Hosted Exchange)

-- Distribution groups (for Hosted Exchange)
+- Distribution groups (Hosted Exchange)

 Directory Sync supports the following Rackspace Email platforms: